Hongqin-Li/map-store/topkstr/README.md

 ## Benchmark

 To measure the performance, I try the three approaches on three kinds of dataset.
 For simplicity, every string in the datasets contains 50 chars.
 Also, I use [timeout](https://github.com/pshved/timeout) to limit the memory usage of my programs according to the problem.
 And to test it quickly, I reduce the problem size by 10, i.e. 10 GB with 100MB memory bound.
+Scripts can be found at `../scripts/run.sh`.

 - Normal: Strings are sampled by the [pareto distribution](https://en.wikipedia.org/wiki/Pareto_distribution)
 - Distinct: All strings are different.